multiades/pianofortuner/english.md

 ![Alexander Kepelian tuning a piano](/assets/images/alex.jpg)

 My name is Kepelian Alexander, I am a pianist and a certified piano tuner.
 Playing the piano since the age of 10, under the guidance of various teachers, eventually led me in attending the music school of
 Alimos.
 In addition, I took up piano tuning because of my grandfather's involvement with it.
-The next milestone in this direction was being certified in piano tuning and maintenance by the center of experiential learning "Ekpedeftiki Enosi" in Athens.
+The next milestone in this direction was being certified in piano tuning and maintenance (600 hours) by the center of experiential learning "Ekpedeftiki Enosi" in Athens.

 ![Scan of the piano tuning certification of Kepelian Alexander, first page](/assets/images/cert1.jpg)